cleveland-youth-football/7824/content/Roosevelt Notes.md

 #### #4 Can hurt you too with his aggressive speed
 - https://youtu.be/HqF3oPj4jhw?t=764

-#### Even when teammates are confused, #3 is aggressive and rips the ball out for a scoup and score
+#### Even when teammates are confused, #3 is aggressive and rips the ball out for a scoop and score
 - https://youtu.be/HqF3oPj4jhw?t=937

 ---